vercel/modelfusion/docs/guide/function/generate-text.md

   .TextGenerator({
     // ...
   })
-  .withPromptFormat(TextPromptFormat.instruction());
+  .withPromptTemplate(TextPrompt.instruction());
 ```

-[TextPromptFormat.instruction()](/api/namespaces/TextPromptFormat#instruction) formats the instruction prompt as a basic text prompt, which is expected by the [CohereTextGenerationModel](/api/classes/CohereTextGenerationModel).
+[TextPrompt.instruction()](/api/namespaces/TextPromptTemplate#instruction) formats the instruction prompt as a basic text prompt, which is expected by the [CohereTextGenerationModel](/api/classes/CohereTextGenerationModel).

 Alternatively you can use the shorthand method: